-The Feasibility Study results demonstrate that the 50 MW rated output of the GI-2014-14 interconnection does not qualify for Network Resource Interconnection Service (NRIS).
-Some level of Energy Resource Interconnection Service (ERIS) may be injected on a non-firm, as-available basis without requiring any Network Upgrades for Delivery.
-The addition of the proposed GI-2004-11 generation facility will cause the Sargent-San Luis Valley 115 kV (rated 100 MVA) to overload for Scenario #2 under a contingency condition (an outage of the Poncha-SLV 230 kV line).
-The addition of the proposed generation will cause two 115 kV lines, relatively close to the requested POI, to load beyond acceptable level under the Scenario #3 (sensitivity scenario of Tri-State's 30 MW addition at San Luis Valley 115 kV).
-Under the sensitivity scenario, the Poncha - Sargent 115 kV (rated 120 MVA) is overloaded by 120% for an outage of the Poncha-SLV 230 kV line, and the Sargent - San Luis Valley 115 kV (rated 100 MVA) is overloaded by 126% for an outage of Poncha-SLV 230 kV line.
-In the event that Tri-State's generation queue request gets delayed beyond the in-service date of GI-2014-14, this interconnection request may be considered NRIS without network upgrades for delivery if all of the assumptions used for this study hold.
+The Feasibility Study results demonstrate that the 50 MW rated output of the GI-2014-14 interconnection does not qualify for NRIS.
+Some level of ERIS may be injected on a non-firm, as-available basis without requiring any Network Upgrades for Delivery.
+The addition of the proposed GI-2014-14 generation facility will cause the Sargent-SLV 115 kV (rated 100 MVA) to overload for Scenario #2 under a contingency condition (an outage of the Poncha-SLV 230 kV line).
+The addition of the proposed generation will cause two 115 kV lines, relatively close to the requested POI, to load beyond acceptable level under the Scenario #3 (sensitivity scenario of TSGT's 30 MW addition at SLV 115 kV).
+Under the sensitivity scenario, the Poncha - Sargent 115 kV (rated 120 MVA) is overloaded by 115% for an outage of the Poncha-SLV 230 kV line, and the Sargent - SLV 115 kV (rated 100 MVA) is overloaded by 127% for an outage of Poncha-SLV 230 kV line.
+In the event that TSGT's generation queue request gets delayed beyond the in-service date of GI-2014-14, this interconnection request may be considered NRIS without network upgrades for delivery if all of the assumptions used for this study hold.

 The proposed generation caused no new voltage violations.
-However it should be noted that dynamic reactive power capability is required of the GI-2014-14 generation to meet the +/- 0.95 power factor requirement at the point of interconnection and the inverters need to be in automatic voltage control mode at all time.
+However it should be noted that dynamic reactive power capability is required of the GI-2014-14 generation to meet the +/- 0.95 power factor requirement at the point of interconnection and the inverters need to be in automatic voltage control mode at all times.

-No new 2016 Heavy Summer system intact or single contingency voltage constraints due to the subject request were found.
-But with heavy load conditions, existing low voltage was observed in the local 115 kV and 69 kV systems for both the pre and post project system conditions for the simulated contingencies.
-To mitigate the low voltage, a load shedding scheme is currently in place to trip load and increase voltage in this local area.
+No new 2016 Heavy Summer system intact or single contingency voltage constraints due to the subject request were found; however, with heavy loading conditions, existing low voltages were observed in the local 115 kV and 69 kV systems for both the pre and post project system conditions for the simulated contingencies.
+To mitigate the low voltages, a load shedding scheme is currently in place to trip load and existing local generation can be turned on to provide additional reactive support.
 For the purpose of this study, the required load shedding scheme was not evaluated.